Your visit: Disabled Access

 Our building and facilities are accessible for everyone.
 Services we provide include:

 Accessible toilets are available on the ground floor only in our theatre.

 Car parking is free to everyone including the designated disability spaces.
-There are four disability spaces available on a first come first serve basis.
+There are five disability spaces available on a first come first serve basis.

 We have wheelchair spaces at stalls level in all of our performance area.
 All public areas are also fully accessible for wheelchair users.